slimandslam/schwab-client-js/README.md

    ▪ Login to your developer account and [create an "app"](https://developer.schwab.com/dashboard/apps) which is really just a web page where you configure the metadata for your API calls. <br />
    ▪ Create a new app and where it says "Select an API product" add both: "Accounts and Trading Production" and "Market Data Production". <br />
    ▪ You will probably want to use the callback url `https://127.0.0.1` <br />
    ▪ You may have to wait a day or two for Schwab to approve your app.
-You cannot do anything while the status of your app is **Pending** or **Approved - Pending**.
-When the status of your app is **Ready for use**, you can proceed. <br />
+You cannot do anything while the status of your app is **Approved - Pending**.
+When the status of your app is **Ready For Use**, you can proceed. <br />
    ▪ Once your app is approved, go to the [apps section](https://developer.schwab.com/dashboard/apps) and click on **View Details** for your app.
 At the bottom you should see your **App Key** and **Secret**. <br />

 ## Configuring the package